albertortells/backend-archetype/README.md

 # backend-archetype
-Maven archetype for backend projects with Spring, Hibernate, Docker
+Maven archetype for backend projects with Spring, Hibernate and liquibase.

 As you can see, this project is the base for all backend projects with java 1.8 and maven 3.6.3, but if you know how, its easy tu upgrade to the latest versions.
 This project has test too so, any code of you find here is tested to guarantee its correct operation.